Political Theory at Nuffield

 The Nuffield Political Theory Workshop normally takes place every Tuesday of term.
 Featuring a mix of internal and external guests, workshop participants read the paper and prepare questions in advance of the one-and-a-half-hour-long session.
 It is open to all graduate students, postdoctoral scholars, faculty, and visiting scholars with an Oxford affiliation, but members are generally expected to attend and participate regularly and may be asked to register in advance.

-The current workshop programme can be viewed here: Hilary 2024.
-For more information, or to register for the workshop, please contact the organisers for 2024: Elsa Kugelberg and Maximilian Klinger.
+The current workshop programme can be viewed here: Michaelmas 2024.
+For more information, or to register for the workshop, please contact the organisers for 2024: Miyo Peck-Suzuki and Hochan Kim.

 • 13 June 2023: Workshop on Keith Dowding's book manuscript